aratiravat/.Net-framework/README.md

 # .Net-framework
-I created one project using .Net
+I created one project using .Net framework

+I created Expense Management System.It is very basic and simple application.